Question: What initiatives, policies and technologies can significantly reduce greenhouse gas emissions from the transportation sector?

 Judging Criteria & Prizes: See below.

-Actions to address CO2 emissions involve a mix of social and physical activities.
+A number of Climate CoLab sub-contests separate two kinds of actions: physical and social.
+Due to the nature of transportation, many actions to address emissions involve a mix of social and physical activities.
 For instance, proposals for the transportation sector could consider the following actions:

-- Switching from gasoline or diesel to alternative, low-carbon fuels.
+- Switching from the incumbent gasoline or diesel to alternative, low-carbon fuels.

 - Encouraging consumers to buy smaller or more lightweight vehicles.